Transformers for Charged Particle Track Reconstruction in High Energy Physics

 \subsection{Dataset}

-The TrackML challenge \cite{calafiura2018trackml,amrouche2020tracking,amrouche2023tracking} was established to promote the development of novel techniques for particle track reconstruction in the dense environments anticipated at the HL-LHC.
-The TrackML dataset has since become a standard benchmark for evaluating track reconstruction methods.
-The dataset simulates a generalised LHC-like detector, inspired by planned ATLAS and CMS upgrades for the HL-LHC, and is composed of approximately nine thousand simulated events, each containing an average of 200 simultaneous $pp$ interactions.
-A sample event is depicted in \cref{fig:event_display}.
-As shown in \cref{fig:hists}, $\mathcal{O}(10\textrm{k})$ particles and $\mathcal{O}(100\textrm{k})$ hits are simulated per event, resulting in $\mathcal{O}(100\textrm{M})$ tracks to be identified from approximately $\mathcal{O}(1\textrm{B})$ hits across the entire dataset.
+The TrackML challenge~\cite{2019EPJWC.21406037K,amrouche2020tracking,amrouche2023tracking} was established to promote the development of novel techniques for particle track reconstruction in the high pileup environments anticipated at the HL-LHC.
+It has since become a standard benchmark for evaluating track reconstruction methods.
+The dataset simulates a generalised LHC-like detector, inspired by planned ATLAS and CMS upgrades for the HL-LHC, and is composed of approximately nine thousand simulated events.
+Each event features one hard top quark-antiquark pair ($t\bar{t}$) interaction, overlaid with an additional 200 soft QCD interactions, simulating the expected high pileup conditions at the HL-LHC.